pongasoft/re-mock/docs/Documentation.md

 ### Accessing the rack

-The tester lets you access the main device under test with `tester.device()` and the rack with `tester.rack()`.
+The tester allows access to the main device under test with `tester.device()` and to the rack with `tester.rack()`.
 The rack (`Rack`) is actually the main class that models the full system (the concept of testers is merely a wrapper around the rack to provide higher level APIs designed to facilitate testing a single device).
-You need to access the rack when you want to access system level properties, like the tempo, the play position, etc...
+The rack gives access to system level properties, like the tempo, the play position, etc... which are independent of the main device.

 ### The sequencer track

 Each device has a sequencer track.
-You can access the sequencer track of the device under test with the shortcut `tester.sequencerTrack()`.
-This lets you add events like you would on the sequencer track in Reason/Recon.
+Accessing the sequencer track of the device under test is done with the shortcut `tester.sequencerTrack()`.
+This allows to add events like on the sequencer track in Reason/Recon.
 The class `sequencer::Track` has a builder pattern API to help in adding events:

 ```cpp
 tester.sequencerTrack()